cesanta/mongoose-os/README.md

    contributions
    * Create Mongoose OS releases

-# See also:
+# See also
-[Mongoose Web Server Library](https://mongoose.ws/) - a robust, open-source solution licensed under GPLv2, designed to seamlessly integrate web server functionality into your embedded devices.
+- [Mongoose Web Server Library](https://mongoose.ws/) - a robust, open-source solution licensed under GPLv2, designed to seamlessly integrate web server functionality into your embedded devices.
-With complementary [Mongoose Wizard](https://mongoose.ws/wizard/) - a no-code visual tool that enables rapid WebUI creation without the need for frontend expertise.
+- With complementary [Mongoose Wizard](https://mongoose.ws/wizard/) - a no-code visual tool that enables rapid WebUI creation without the need for frontend expertise.